waynelinks/webdock/Documentation/PHP-Debugging.md

 # PHP Debugging

-[Xdebug](https://xdebug.org/) is not installed in the Docker image by default.
+[Xdebug](https://xdebug.org/) is not installed in the Docker images by default.

-To do it run `make install-xdebug`.
+To do it run `operation --install-xdebug` command inside given PHP container and restart it.
 This is required after each container recreation.

 ## PHPStorm configuration